Brandon Aiyuk

-Brandon Aiyuk (EYE-yook; born March 17, 1998) is an American football wide receiver for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Sierra College and Arizona State and was drafted by the 49ers in the first round of the 2020 NFL Draft.
+Brandon Aiyuk (EYE-yook; born March 17, 1998) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Sierra College Wolverines and Arizona State Sun Devils and was selected by the 49ers in the first round of the 2020 NFL draft.

-Early life and high school
+Early life

 Aiyuk was born in Rocklin, California and grew up in Reno, Nevada.
+He is of Cameroonian descent.
 He attended Robert McQueen High School.
 He played wide receiver, defensive back and returned kicks for the McQueen high school football team and was named first-team All-Northern Nevada and honorable mention All-State as a senior.